Mirror Symmetry for Quiver Algebroid Stacks: Representation theory of category by algebroid stacks

 \subsection{Fourier-Mukai transform from an algebroid stack to an algebra}

 Given a Lagrangian immersion $\bL$, \cite{CHL-nc} constructed an $A_\infty$-functor

 where $\A$ is the quiver algebra associated to $\bL$.
 (As in the last section, we have assumed that $W=0$ for simplicity).
-On the other hand, for a collection of Lagrangian immersions $\cL_1,\ldots,\cL_N$, we solve for an algebroid stack $\cX$ and $\alpha_{ij} \in \CF((\cL_i,b_i),(\cL_j,b_j))$ that satisfy \eqref{eq:closed}, \eqref{eq:cocycle-alpha} and \eqref{eq:higher0}.
+On the other hand, for a collection of Lagrangian immersions $\cL_1,\ldots,\cL_N$, we solve for a quiver algebroid stack $\cX$ and $\alpha_{ij} \in \CF((\cL_i,b_i),(\cL_j,b_j))$ that satisfy \eqref{eq:closed}, \eqref{eq:cocycle-alpha} and \eqref{eq:higher0}.
 In this setting, we have constructed an $A_\infty$-functor

 in the last section.
 We would like to compare these two functors.
 This is a natural extension of Section \ref{section:extended fukaya} for a transformation between two algebras.

 We shall consider bimodules as in Section \ref{section:extended fukaya}.
 Below is a combination of Definition \ref{def: extended Fuk} and Definition \ref{def:CF_I}.